 Most of my travel guide/blog posts are more on the luxury travel and hotel side as my husband and I work hard to play hard.
 We don’t have children and we really enjoy traveling and romantic escapes together.
 It’s all about creating memories for us.

-Don’t skip breakfast!
+Don’t skip breakfast at the Gritti Palace!
 Normally breakfast for me back home is while working at my computer.
 So it was so great to get onto Italian speed and have a leisurely Breakfast on the terrace which has the best views and plentiful, fresh food.

 We did quite a lot of drinking on this trip including pre dinner drinks and night caps at the glamorous The Riva Lounge and Club del Doge.
 This thoroughly Venetian establishment also serves lunch and dinner.

 Marriott Bonvoy Luxury Collection Hotels

 For my Marriott Bonvoy rewards program members, the Gritti Palace is part of Marriotts luxury collection.
 This intimate, elegant, opulent and historic building was built in 1525 and converted to a hotel in the 19th century.

 If you like modern hotels, this isn’t the place for you.
 If you like luxury hotels steeped in history that focus on service and quality, the Gritti Palace Venice is for you.